Donal Darkbane / Bolan Ironedge / Ustnar Urdang

 APPEARANCE: Donal is a big, rough-looking man.
 His face is largely hidden beneath a thick and grizzly black beard, his hair is shoulder-length, unkempt, tangled and wild.
-A heavy gut hangs over his belt; thick, beefy arms and muscular legs; cold, dark eyes and almost bestial appearance make Donal a very intimidating man.
+A heavy gut hangs over his belt; thick, beefy arms and muscular legs; cold, dark eyes and a savage appearance make Donal a very intimidating man indeed.

 Donal carries a dirty satchel and wears filthy animal hides.
-His skin, where it can be seen beneath all the hair and dirt, is sickly-looking, pallid and white with thin blue veins visible beneath the skin.
+His skin, where it can be seen beneath all the hair and dirt, is sickly-looking, pallid and white; traced with thin blue veins clearly visible beneath his skin.

 HISTORY: Donal was once a human barbarian named Bolan.